Leroyxx/my-reads/README.md

 npm install
 npm start
 ```
-And the site will open up in your browser.
+And MyReads will open in your web browser.

-## TL;DR inb4 I worked on this

-To get started developing right away:

-* install all project dependencies with `npm install`
-* start the development server with `npm start`

 ## What I got from Udacity
 ```bash